Canariiii/LearnEdge/README.md

   ### Built With

-  This is the technologies that i had to use for this project, company chose.
+  This is the technologies that I had to use for this project, company chose.

   * [![Express][Express.js]][Express-url]
   * [![React][React.js]][React-url]